-Today shots of a spring flower Apache beggarticks - Bidens ferulifolia in reflected ultraviolet photography and simulated bee and butterfly vision.
-All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating butterfly and bee vision.
-Lens was a X80QF quartz fluorite lens.
-Light source was sun.
-All shots were done at about f8.
+Today shots of a long blooming spring flower Apache beggarticks - Bidens ferulifolia in reflected ultraviolet photography and simulated bee and butterfly vision.
+All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
+Lens was a UV-Nikkor 105mm quartz fluorite lens.
+Light source was sunlight, background was the flower's own foliage.

 [click on image to see a larger one]

 Bidens has a strong visible UV pattern, its petal tips are UV bright around 365nm, its center is quite UV dark, so this gets quite nicely visible, also in simulated butterfly and bee vision.

 Stay tuned, more will follow on that fascinating subject...